R-MEDA/mutation-testing/README.md

 4. **View the mutation report**
    After the test run completes, Stryker will print a link in the terminal.
 Open this link in your browser to explore the full mutation testing report.

+### For more information about Stryker

+Feel free to read the official documentation here: [Stryker Mutator Documentation](https://stryker-mutator.io/).